ostapenko25/Kvitka/README.md

 # Yulia Kvitka - photographer's personal site

 Multipaged adaptive static site for the photograpers's portfolio.
-Used HTMLC, CSS, Bootstrap for the grid, jQuery for menu animations and lightbox galleries.
+Used HTMLC, CSS, Bootstrap for the grid, jQuery for menu animations and lightbox galleries, BEM naming.
 Page list:
 1. Main page (index)
 2. About.